xdrop/Hungry-Backspace/README.md

 {
   // enable/disable plugin
   "enabled": true,
-  // filetypes with these extensions don't have hungry backspacing (typically indented languages) "excluded_filetypes": ["hs", "py"],
+  // filetypes with these extensions don't have hungry backspacing "excluded_filetypes": ["hs", "py"],
-  // controls whether the default/hungry backspace bindings should be flipped "flipped_key_bindings": false
+  // controls whether the default/hungry backspace bindings should be flipped "flipped_key_bindings": false,
+  // when the upper line is empty but contains some indentation a backspace
+  // causes the upper line to obtain this lines indentation "force_indent_at_upper_level" : true
 }

 ```